Asian Studies

 Students contemplating an honors project in Asian studies should have the following:

-- a GPA of B+ or higher in program course offerings, or within their track of concentration;
+- a GPA of B+ or higher in program courses, or within their track of concentration;

 - a clearly articulated and well-focused research topic; and